aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

 .. raw:: html

   <p class="explain">
-    In the brain, networks of neurons work together to respond to an incoming stimulus 🧠 They repeatedly pass information to downstream neurons in the form of neurotransmitters.
+    In the brain, networks of neurons work together to respond to an incoming stimulus.
+    They repeatedly pass information to downstream neurons in the form of neurotransmitters.
   </p>
   </br>